AndyCappDev/tourboxelite/README.md

 ### What You Can Do with the GUI

-- **Visual Configuration** - See a diagram of your TourBox with with visual feedback while editing control mappings
+- **Visual Configuration** - See a diagram of your TourBox with visual feedback while editing control mappings
 - **Profile Management** - Create, edit, and delete application-specific profiles
 - **Window Matching** - Use "Capture Active Window" to detect windows for application profile matching
 - **Testing** - Test your button mappings in your applications without having to quit the configuration GUI
 - **Easy Key Assignment** - Point-and-click interface for keyboard shortcuts and mouse wheel actions
+- **Check for Updates** - Easily check if a newer version is available (Help → Check for Updates)

 **📖 See the [Complete GUI User Guide](docs/GUI_USER_GUIDE.md) for detailed instructions, tutorials, and troubleshooting.**